BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 ### Implementing SDL Proxy Lifecycle

-In order to correctly use a proxy need to implement methods for the proper creation and disposing of an SDL Proxy in our SDLService.
+In order to correctly use a proxy developers need to implement methods for the proper creation and disposing of an SDL Proxy in our SDLService.

 !!!
 NOTE
 An instance of SdlProxy cannot be reused after it is closed and properly disposed of.
 Instead, a new instance must be created.
 Only one instance of SdlProxy should be in use at any given time.